toastts/forest/README.md

-this is forest and it makes the org chart more digestible, and we're building it rn
+this is forest and it makes the org chart more swag; we're building it rn

 ## Getting Started